Cygguu/ESXi-hosts-ping/README.md

-# PowerShell Script to Ping ESXi Hosts from ServiceNow
+# PowerShell Script for Pinging ESXi Hosts from ServiceNow

 This PowerShell script is designed to ping multiple remote ESXi hosts whose names are specified in a CSV file exported from ServiceNow.
 The script reads hostnames from a specific column (`short_description`) in the CSV file, checks for any hostnames that start with "ESXi host", and then pings each identified host four times.
 The results are logged in a file for review.